Fred Rogers: Mister Rogers' Neighborhood

-Many of the sets and props in Mister Rogers' Neighborhood, like the trolley, the sneakers, and the castle, were created for Rogers's show in Toronto by CBC designers and producers.
+Many of the sets and props in Mister Rogers' Neighborhood, like the trolley, the sneakers, and the castle, were created for Rogers' show in Toronto by CBC designers and producers.
 The program also "incorporated most of the highly imaginative elements that later became famous", such as its slow pace and its host's quiet manner.
 The format of Mister Rogers' Neighborhood "remained virtually unchanged" for the entire run of the program.
 Every episode begins with a camera's-eye view of a model of a neighborhood, then panning in closer to a representation of a house while a piano instrumental of the theme song, "Won't You be My Neighbor?", performed by music director Johnny Costa and inspired by a Beethoven sonata, is played.
-The camera zooms in to a model representing Mr. Rogers's house, then cuts to the house's interior and pans across the room to the front door, which Rogers opens as he sings the theme song to greet his visitors while changing his suit jacket to a cardigan (knitted by his mother) and his dress shoes to sneakers, "complete with a shoe tossed from one hand to another".
+The camera zooms in to a model representing Mr. Rogers' house, then cuts to the house's interior and pans across the room to the front door, which Rogers opens as he sings the theme song to greet his visitors while changing his suit jacket to a cardigan (knitted by his mother) and his dress shoes to sneakers, "complete with a shoe tossed from one hand to another".
 The episode's theme is introduced, and Mr. Rogers leaves his home to visit another location, the camera panning back to the neighborhood model and zooming in to the new location as he enters it.
 Once this segment ends, Mr. Rogers leaves and returns to his home, indicating that it is time to visit the Neighborhood of Make-Believe.
 Mr. Rogers proceeds to the window seat by the trolley track and sets up the action there as the Trolley comes out.
 The camera follows it down a tunnel in the back wall of the house as it enters the Neighborhood of Make-Believe.
 The stories and lessons take place over a week's worth of episodes and involve puppets and human characters.
-The end of the visit occurs when the Trolley returns to the same tunnel from which it emerged, reappearing in Mr. Rogers's home.
+The end of the visit occurs when the Trolley returns to the same tunnel from which it emerged, reappearing in Mr. Rogers' home.
 He then talks to the viewers before concluding the episode.
 He often feeds his fish, cleans up any props he has used, and returns to the front room, where he sings the closing song while changing back into his dress shoes and jacket.
 He exits the front door as he ends the song, and the camera zooms out of his home and pans across the neighborhood model as the episode ends.